anchor/fleet-magento-docs/docs/how-to/migrate-between-plans.md

 1. Switch DNS to point at the new environment

       This will depend on your DNS provider.
 You will need to change your DNS to point at the endpoints for the new environment.

-1. Turn off maintenance mode for the new environment

-      Now that the new environment is ready to process traffic, turn off maintenance mode.

-      ```
-         $ fleet env maintenance <dest_env> OFF
-      ```

 1. Mark the new environment as your default source environment